Research. Reflect. Refine.

 Lesson Proposals and Videos

-Links to the teacher-designed research lessons (Lesson Proposals) and videos from the pilot year (2016-2017) are below.
-Additional resources will be released throughout spring 2018.
+Links to the teacher-designed research lessons (Lesson Proposals) and videos from the pilot year (2016–2017) are below.
+A list of published proposals with a brief description of the lesson and the aligned TEKS can be found here.
 (Please note that you will need to log in or create an account to view the Lesson Study content.)

 English Language Arts and Reading Grade 2